How to Avoid Phishing

-Checking your credit report is one way to monitor for identity theft and fraud that can result from phishing.
-You can obtain free credit reports at AnnualCreditReport.com.
+Checking your credit reports is one way to monitor for identity theft and fraud that can result from phishing.
+You can obtain free copies of your credit reports at AnnualCreditReport.com.
 Requesting your reports will not negatively impact your score.

 Once you receive your reports, review them for suspicious activity, such as account inquiries, new accounts or debts you don’t recognize.
 You’ll also want to verify your personal information.